The Israeli Knesset approves a coalition agreement by 71-23

 The Tal Law is a statute that provides an exemption for many ultra-orthodox men from serving in the Israeli military.
 Service in the armed forces is compulsory for most Jewish Israelis, but in the past year there have been increased public demands that the ultra-orthodox community bear an equal share of the burden.

 Earlier this year, the Israeli high court ruled that Tal Law was unconstitutional, which forced the government to draw up new legislation governing who can receive exemptions from military service.

 During Wedneday’s Knesset meeting, debate was halted briefly and the prime minister was asked whether any other understandings in the coalition agreement with Kadima had not been made public.
 After the plenum was reconvened, the prime minister said that during the negotiations the possibility of appointing additional ministers from Kadima to the cabinet had been raised, but nothing was finalized.

 The Knesset’s approval of the government came a day after Netanyahu and his right-wing Likud party agreed with the rival centrist political faction Kadima to form the unity government.
 The move puts off elections until late next year and creates one of the largest coalition governments in Israeli history.

-The deal was reached early Tuesday between Netanyahu and Kadima's leader Mofaz a day after Netanyahu had called for early elections to be held September 4.
+The deal was reached early Tuesday morning between Netanyahu and Kadima Party leader Shaul Mofaz, a day after Netanyahu had publicly called for early elections to be held September 4.

 Appearing together at a news conference Tuesday afternoon in the Knesset, the two leaders attempted to explain the sudden change in direction.